VISHWARAJ-G/Windows-basic-commands-batchscript/README.md

 ## Exercise 2: Advanced Batch Scripting
 Create a batch script named "BackupScript.bat" that creates a backup of files with the ".docx" extension from the "Documents" folder to a new folder named "DocBackup" on the desktop.

-Modify the script to delete files with the ".docx" extension from the "Documents" folder after creating the backup.
 ````
 @echo off
 mkdir %userprofile%\Desktop\DocBackup